2022–23 Serie C

-The 2022–23 Serie C is the ninth season of the unified Serie C division, the third tier of the Italian football league system.
+The 2022–23 Serie C was the 64th season of the Serie C, the third tier of the Italian football league system, organized by the Lega Pro.

 Changes

 The league will be composed by 60 teams, geographically divided into three different groups.
 The group composition will be decided and formalized by the Serie C league committee between July and August.

 The following teams have changed division since the 2021–22 season: